Generic name: colesevelam [ KOE-le-SEV-e-lam ]

 Colesevelam is also used to improve blood sugar control in adults with type 2 diabetes mellitus.
 This medication is not for treating type 1 diabetes.

 Colesevelam may also be used for purposes not listed in this medication guide.

-You should not take this medicine if you have a history of bowel obstruction, if you have very high levels of triglycerides (a type of fat in the blood), or if you have ever had pancreatitis caused by high triglycerides.
+You should not take colesevelam if you have diabetic ketoacidosis, very high triglycerides, a history of bowel obstruction, or a history of pancreatitis caused by high triglycerides.